epi-interactive/Scrolling_Tabs/README.md

           )
     }
 ```
-3. This JavaScript function hides all other drop-downs when one tab is selected and shows the selected tab
+3. This JavaScript function hides all other drop-downs when one tab is selected and shows the selected tab.

 ``` r
 const toggleVerticalTabDropdown = function(id, isDropdown) {